 There is no evidence that having epilepsy increases the risk of catching the virus or having a more severe case of the illness.
 The majority of children and young people will get mild symptoms which will pass after a few days.

 However, illness can be a seizure trigger in many children and young people with epilepsy – so it’s important to take care.
 Follow the latest social distancing guidance and get plenty of rest and water if you or your child does get ill.

 If you have any questions or concerns you should check with your doctor or epilepsy nurse.

 The Government is regularly updating its guidance, so please check here for further information: www.gov.uk/coronavirus

 Do people with epilepsy have priority to get the COVID-19 vaccine?

 The Joint Committee on Vaccination and Immunisation (JCVI) has issued advice on who should have priority to get the COVID-19 vaccine in the UK.

 People with epilepsy aged 16 and over

-People with epilepsy, aged 16 and over, are amongst those who will be prioritised to receive the COVID-19 vaccination.
-Those with epilepsy will be in priority group 6, receiving the vaccine after the clinically extremely vulnerable and those aged 64 and over.
+People with epilepsy, aged 16 and over, are amongst those who are prioritised to receive the COVID-19 vaccination.
+Those with epilepsy are in priority group 6, receiving the vaccine after the clinically extremely vulnerable and those aged 64 and over.

 Children with epilepsy under the age of 16